lsst-dm/dmtn-224/index.rst

 Because CILogon supports federated identity, it does not itself guarantee unique usernames or necessarily map an authenticated user to a username.
 Instead, CILogon provides a unique identity URI (for example, ``http://cilogon.org/serverA/users/31388556``).

-The mapping of that identity to a username is handled in :ref:`COmanage <comanage-auth>`.
+The mapping of that identity to a username is handled in :ref:`COmanage <comanage-idm>`.
 That information is exposed to the Science Platform via LDAP.
 To determine the username of a newly-authenticated user, the Science Platform therefore does an LDAP lookup for a record with a ``voPersonSoRID`` matching the CILogon identity URI in the ``sub`` claim of the JWT.
 The ``uid`` attribute is the username for Science Platform purposes.